QVQZZZ/HeFlwr/README.md

 HeFlwr is a framework for deploying federated learning in real-world environments.
 It provides a simple interface for researching system heterogeneity in federated learning.
 HeFlwr can customize models based on differences in client's computing capabilities and storage capacities, and monitor their resource usage during training.
-The document for HeFlwr can be found [here](./docs/en/navigation.md).
+The documentation for HeFlwr can be found [here](https://github.com/QVQZZZ/HeFlwr/blob/main/docs/en/home.md).

 ## Introduction📜